-You can not guide brothers inside a museum or inside an historical site, just having an informal training from someone and asking a free contribution.
+You can not guide brothers on the street or inside an historical site, just having an informal training from someone and asking a free contribution.
 Is not allowed by the law!
 If the city police or someone of the tourism department stops you, you can be fined with a very big price!

 That's why all our brothers and sisters of the crew are licensed tour guides and tour leaders!
 Is not their hobby.

-3. Why don't you make your virtual tours free also for the commuters and regular pioneers?
+2. Why don't you make your tours free also for brothers in special service, commuters and regular pioneers?

 We cannot give all pioneer a discount.
 We have decided to make an exception for those who did ' vow of poverty' and who cannot work.
 Those who live on just the small donation they receive from the organization.
 However, regular pioneers and commuters do work earn money and pay taxes.
 We deeply appreciate their effort because we too have families and have all been pioneers for many years.

-However we would sincerely that all the brothers from abroad can join in the virtual tours.
-While we are aware that 5 euro could be an important amount for some because of currency exchange, It is also a fact that in most countries it is the price of one or two coffees.
+We would sincerely that all the brothers from abroad can join in the tours.
+While we are aware that sometimes the tour fee required could be an important amount for some because of currency exchange.

 (In case of any dire economic discomfort, let us know at the time of booking and we will evaluate each request.That is regardless of the privileges one has in the congregation)